 Aquaculture and Aquarium Science

-Aquarium and Aquaculture Science are rapidly growing areas within the field of marine biology.
+Aquarium and Aquaculture Science (AQS) are rapidly growing areas within the field of marine biology.
 There is need for people trained in raising and caring for aquatic animals and the RWU AQS program, one of the first in the nation, effectively fills that void.

 Aquaculture of marine and fresh water fish and invertebrates, already important as a food supply, is projected to increase in the future becoming one of the main sources of food for the world.
 Aquarium science is a multi-billion dollar, world-wide business that encompasses trade and display of ornamental animals.
 Diseases of aquatic animals is a limitation in maintaining animals in both aquariums and aquaculture.
 The AQS minor offers both didactic and experiential, hands-on learning and will prepare the student for entry into this diverse and growing field.

-New Programs Coming 2025: Undergraduate Certificate and Graduate Programs
+New Program for 2025: Undergraduate Certificate

 Degree Requirements